juju-solutions/charm-aws-integrator/README.md

 # Resource Usage Note

-It is important to keep in mind that relating to this charm gives other charms the ability to directly allocate resources, such as storage or load balancers, which could lead to cloud charges and count against quotas.
-These resources are not modeled by Juju, and thus will not show up in Juju's status or GUI.
+By relating to this charm, other charms can directly allocate resources, such as EBS volumes and ELBs, which could lead to cloud charges and count against quotas.
+Because these resources are not managed by Juju, they will not be automatically deleted when the models or applications are destroyed, nor will they show up in Juju's status or GUI.
 It is therefore up to the operator to manually track and audit these resources via the individual applications or via the cloud's interface.

 # Examples